HeuristicPerson/bluetooth_2_hid/README.md

    ```

  > [!NOTE]
- > Many distros, including Raspberry Pi OS, are usually one or two minor versions behind the latest Python version.
-You could opt for a rolling-release OS, such as Manjaro.
-Otherwise the installer will [build Python 3.11 from source and install it as a Debian package](https://github.com/quaxalber/bluetooth_2_usb/blob/master/install_python_3.11.sh).
+ > Many point-release distros, including Raspberry Pi OS, are usually one or two minor versions behind the latest Python version.
+You could opt for a rolling-release OS, such as [Manjaro](https://github.com/manjaro-arm/rpi4-images).
+Or you let the installer [build Python 3.11 from source and install it as a Debian package](https://github.com/quaxalber/bluetooth_2_usb/blob/master/install_python_3.11.sh).
+Depending on your hardware, this may take a moment.

 9. Restart the Pi (prompt at the end of `install.sh`)